openMindBase/mind_base_manager/README.md

 ## Try our old assessment software
 For better understanding you can try out old assessment-software at the following link.
-We are building a similar design in this repository for open use of the openMindBase. www.le-an.org
+We are building a similar design in this repository for open use of the openMindBase.

+www.le-an.org
+Info: NOT OPTIMATED FOR MOBILE AND SAFARI ON IOS OR IPADOS

 ## Tech information
 For further infos about the tech lookup "paper/WhitePaper.pdf".